-Sweet Orange: this oil is extracted from the rind of the fruit, smells amazing and most people, especially children really like it.
-(You can also use Mandarin)
+Red Mandarin & Sweet Orange: these oils are extracted from the rind of the fruit, they smell amazing and most people, especially children really like them.

-Sweet Marjoram: a relaxing favorite that I really like.
+Sweet Marjoram: a relaxing oil that I really like.
 It has a green herbal scent.

 Cedarwood: a sedating oil that helps to calm the mind so you can sleep.

-Frankincense: an oil that calms your breathing.
-Helps you to relax if you are stressed or anxious.
+Frankincense: calms your breathing and may help you to relax if you are stressed or anxious.

 Patchouli: a base note essential oil that is grounding, meditative and relaxing.

 Vetiver: a base note that is meditative with an interesting scent.
 Really!
 It smells like dirt.
 But I love its relaxing feel and I’ve grown to like the scent.

 The easiest way to use essential oil at bedtime is to diffuse it in your electric diffuser that has a timer, so you don’t have to worry about it.
 (Use it for 30 min or use the intermittent setting.)